Maya Hawke: Music

 In August 2019, Hawke released her first two singles, "To Love a Boy" and "Stay Open".
 The songs were written and recorded by Hawke and Grammy Award-winning singer-songwriter Jesse Harris.
 Hawke performed a series of headlining gigs around New York City in early 2020, her first ever solo live performances as a musician.
-In each of these shows, Hawke was supported by Benjamin Lazar Davis, Tōth, Will Graefe and Nick Cianci respectively.
-On March 18, 2020, Hawke released the first single "By Myself" and announced her debut album titled Blush amid the 2020 Black Lives Matter protests.
-Hawke wrote, "I feel like this is not a time for self-promotion.
+In these shows, Hawke was supported by Benjamin Lazar Davis, Tōth, Will Graefe, and Nick Cianci, respectively.
+On March 18, 2020, Hawke released the first single, "By Myself", and announced her debut album, Blush, amid the 2020 Black Lives Matter protests.
+Hawke wrote: "I feel like this is not a time for self-promotion.
 It is a time for activation, education and self-examination."
-The album's second single, "Coverage", was released on April 22, 2020, before its music video directed by Maya's father Ethan Hawke was released on the 28th.
+The album's second single, "Coverage", was released on April 22, 2020, and its video, directed by Maya's father Ethan Hawke, was released on April 28.
 Initially set for release on June 19, 2020, Blush was delayed to August 21, 2020.
-To support the release of Blush, Hawke appeared as a musical guest for the first time in her career on The Today Show in late August 2020.
+To support its release, Hawke appeared as a musical guest for the first time in her career on The Today Show in late August 2020.

-On June 29, 2022, alongside the release of the single "Thérèse", Hawke announced her second album Moss, which was released on September 23, 2022.
+On June 29, 2022, alongside the release of the single "Thérèse", Hawke announced her second album, Moss, which was released on September 23, 2022.

 In April 2023, Hawke recorded her third studio album.
-The first single "Missing Out" was released on February 14, 2024, the second single "Dark" releasing on March 20.
-The full album, Chaos Angel, was released on May 31, 2024.
-She performed songs from the album on The Tonight Show Starring Jimmy Fallon, Jimmy Kimmel Live!, and The Daily Show to promote the album.
+The first single, "Missing Out", was released on February 14, 2024, and the second single, "Dark", on March 20.
+The full album, Chaos Angel, was released on May 31.
+She performed songs from the album on The Tonight Show Starring Jimmy Fallon, Jimmy Kimmel Live!, and The Daily Show.
 In October 2024, four additional songs from the album were released on the Clipped Wings EP.

+In March 2026, Hawke released the single "Devil You Know" as the lead single to her May 2026 album Maitreya Corso.